Bharat9848/notes/linux.md

+## Questions
+- How hypervisor or containers give the resource isolation ?
 # Namespace
 - ipc namespace
 - net namespace
+  - separate network devices and port range for isolated set of processes.
+  - packet filtering is easier due to separated network devices.
 - pid namespace
 - mnt namespace
+  - processes see isolated view of filesystem.
+  - before mount namespace, `chroot` system call limits a process to see a part of filesystem.
+But other can see that part of filesystems.
 - uts namespace
+- user namespace
+  - create userid which is visible to only set of processes.
+  - user can have root privileges to isolated set of resources.

+# Control group
+- logical grouping of processes for resource management.
+- Each control group have set of controllers
+- CPU controller mechanism make sure the minimum CPU allocation that will be allocated to processes.
+It also set an upper limit of CPU that can be used by cgroup.
+CPU scheduling is first done at a cgroup level then it happen across the processes in a cgroup.
+- cgroup can be nested.

 ## Package manager
 - `apt-get install <software>`